 Samuel J. Eckrich, M.S.

-Samuel J. Eckrich, M.S. is a doctoral candidate in the clinical psychology program at University of Central Florida (UCF) and is currently completing his pre-doctoral internship at Kennedy Krieger Institute/Johns Hopkins School of Medicine in the Behavioral Management/Neuropsychology track.
-Sam completed his undergraduate work at St. John’s University (MN) and worked as a psychiatric associate on an inpatient child/adolescent psychiatric unit at the University of Minnesota.
-He went on to earn a Master’s degree in Psychobiology within the Neuroscience program at Florida State University.
+Samuel J. Eckrich, M.S. is a doctoral candidate in the clinical psychology program at University of Central Florida (UCF) and is currently completing his predoctoral internship at Kennedy Krieger Institute/Johns Hopkins School of Medicine in the behavioral management/neuropsychology track.
+Eckrich completed his undergraduate work at St. John’s University (MN) and worked as a psychiatric associate on an inpatient child/adolescent psychiatric unit at the University of Minnesota.
+He went on to earn a master’s degree in psychobiology within the neuroscience program at Florida State University.
 His research interests revolve around understanding underlying cognitive deficits in ADHD, documenting the educational and psychosocial sequelae of the disorder, and evaluating interventions to ameliorate ADHD-related behavioral and educational difficulties.
-Sam works closely with his advisor, Dr. Mark Rapport, and the Children’s Learning Clinic at UCF to explore the role of working memory and movement in children with ADHD using a portable neuroimaging technique (functional Near-Infrared Spectroscopy).
+Eckrich works closely with his advisor, Dr. Mark Rapport, and the Children’s Learning Clinic at UCF to explore the role of working memory and movement in children with ADHD using a portable neuroimaging technique (functional near-infrared spectroscopy).
 His research was recently awarded a Doctoral Research Support Award by UCF College of Graduate Studies.
 The upshot of the research will refine understanding of the neurophysiological underpinnings of ADHD-related deficits in working memory.
 Further, the findings may identify accurate neurological targets for novel cognitive training programs.

 2018 Awards Recipients